gallicchio/learnSDR/docs/concepts.md

 \begin{equation}
   P_2 / P_1 = 20 \log_{10} (A_2/A_1)
 \end{equation}
 amplitudes that differ by a factor of 10 In a GNU Radio flow diagram, a **QT Frequency Sink** shows the power in the signal it displays as a function of frequency using decibels.
-For
 + [A low-pass filter](lesson03b#low-pass){:target="_link"} transmits frequencies below a corner frequency without attenuation (nearly), but attenuates frequencies above the corner frequency more strongly the farther they are above the corner frequency.
-If you know something about resistors and capacitors, the
+If you know something about resistors and capacitors, the circuit shown in Fig. 1 illustrates a simple low-pass filter.

 <p class='center' markdown='0'>
   <img src='figs/low-pass-circuit.png' alt='low-pass circuit' style='width: 200px;'>
 </p>

 <p class='mycap' markdown='1' style="margin-left: 48px;">
-**Figure n** --- Since a capacitor is a "short-circuit" at high frequency, high-frequency signals will be strongly attenuated.
+**Figure 1** --- Since a capacitor is a "short-circuit" at high frequency, high-frequency signals will be strongly attenuated.
 On the other hand, at low frequencies a capacitor is like an open circuit (it charges up to the applied voltage), so $$V_{\rm out} \approx V_{\rm in}$$ (meaning that the low-frequency signal passes through unattenuated).
 </p>